 One of the most important wine holidays in Slovenia.
-We celebrate it each year on November 11th, also known as st. Martin’s day.
-According to an old saying this is the day when st. Martin, a protector of vineyards and winemakers, turns the must into wine.
+We celebrate it each year on November 11th, also known as St. Martin’s day.
+According to an old saying, this is the day when st. Martin, a protector of vineyards and winemakers, turns the must into wine.
 Each year Slovenians host celebrations all over the country to mark the occasion.
 It is traditional for people to drink young wine and eat goose with cabbage and “mlinci” (cooked dough flakes similar to pasta).
-Fun as it is though this holiday is not just your regular party.
+Fun, as it is through this holiday, is not just your regular party.
 Turning the must into wine is seen as an important ritual, symbolizing the vintage that will soon be bottled.

-This holiday is often overlooked and takes place on January 22nd, also known as st. Vincent’s day.
+This holiday is often overlooked and takes place on January 22nd, also known as St. Vincent’s day.
 We celebrate the holiday in Slovenia and also our neighbouring country Croatia.
-Similar to st. Martin, st. Vincent is also a protector of vineyards and winemakers.
+Similar to st. Martin, St. Vincent is also a protector of vineyards and winemakers.
 The holiday is sometimes called the Winemaking New Year, celebrating the beginning of a great new vintage.
-According to an old tradition winemakers cut a piece of vine before sunrise, put it in water and place it in a warm spot.
+According to an old tradition, winemakers cut a piece of the vine before sunrise, put it in water and place it in a warm spot.
 A green vine shows how it survived the winter and what winemakers can expect from this vintage.

 A festival dedicated to the oldest noble vine in the world still bearing grapes.
 The vine is of the Žametna črnina variety (Slovene for “Black Velvet”, known also by the German name “Blauen Kölner”).
 It’s over 400 years old and grows in Slovenia’s second largest city called Maribor.
 As such this vine is also mentioned in the Guinness book of records.
 It’s a symbol of the rich wine heritage of both Maribor and Slovenia as a whole.
 The old vine festival begins each year on October 2nd at exactly 11:00 am, with the crowning of a new wine queen.